Futagawa-Hinagu fault zone

 The Futagawa-Hinagu fault zone (布田川・日奈久断層帯, Futagawa Hinagu Dansōtai) is a series of faults in Kumamoto Prefecture of Japan, which was responsible for the 2016 Kumamoto earthquakes.
-It consists of two fault zones along the west coast of Kumamoto, stretching over 100 km, making it the longest fault zone in Kyushu.
-Parts of the fault were selected as natural monuments following the 2016 Kumamoto earthquakes.
+It consists of two fault zones along the west coast of Kumamoto that stretches over 100 km, making it the longest fault zone in Kyushu.
+Parts of the fault were selected as natural monuments following the 2016 earthquakes.
+10 years later, a section of the fault ruptured as part of the 2026 Kumamoto earthquake, specifically the Hinagu segment to the southwest of the April 14 foreshock of the 2016 earthquake sequence.